-Most of these apps will walk you through the steps to set it as your default text app when you first open it.
+When you download a new text app for Android you’ll have to tell your phone to use it over the one that came pre-installed.
+Most of these apps will walk you through the steps and setup process the first time you use it.
 Textra, for example, does everything for you when you open it for the first time.
-That way you won’t get double text notifications from the original app on your phone.
-Android doesn’t allow two apps to use the SMS service at once.
+That way you won’t get double text notifications from the original app on your phone, and your phone knows to use Textra instead of Samsung’s Messenger.

-So, simply download one of the apps from our list, then open the application.
+So, simply download one of our Android messaging apps from the list, then open it up.
 A pop-up will surface and ask you if you’d like to “set as default” and that’s it.
 Simply select yes or ok and now it will be your text app from here on out.
-Or, head to settings, tap the magnifying glass to search, and look for “Default Apps” and change your default sms app.
+Or, head to settings, tap the magnifying glass to search, and look for “Default Apps” and change your default SMS app.

 Here are the full instructions for Samsung users, or any Android phone for that matter.

-Most devices come with a text app pre-installed, and some even have Google’s Messages app.
+Most devices come with at least one messenger program pre-installed, and some even have Google Messages.
 If so, keep it and enjoy everything it offers.
 For everyone else, we recommend trying one of the 5+ apps above over your carriers text app.
 Like Verizon Messages, get rid of that ASAP.

 Another honorable mention is the mySMS app.
 They let you send and receive texts from your computer or a tablet.
 Everything syncs across devices and it’s seamless, easy to use, and fast.
 Perfect for sending texts with your number from a computer at work.
 Pulse SMS works on computers too.

 All said and done our favorite is Textra, but we recommend everything on this list.
 Give one a try today and enjoy all the options and controls.